Thursday, December 7, 2023

 Symphonic Distribution – Content ID

 A great thing about Symphonic distribution is that they state that they show the videos they’ve claimed through Content ID.
 This feature provides you with the ability to hold or release claims depending on how your music is being used rather than a blanket approach.
 If your video is being used in a manner that benefits you, maybe you release the claim.
 Other distributors don’t give you the option because you don’t see the videos they’ve claimed.
+Being able to see who’s using your music also opens the door to collaboration opportunities.

 Their share of Content ID revenue is pretty hefty at 30% but being able to see the videos separates the service from competing offers.